 Removing Too Much Character

-Every face tells a story, and sometimes photographers make the mistake of erasing too much of that narrative.
+Every face tells a story, and sometimes photographers erase too much of that narrative.
 Laugh lines, crow's feet, and other expression lines often contribute to a person's character and shouldn't be completely removed.

 Tips for Natural-Looking Results